Mioan37/fish-market-analysis/README.md

 ---

 ## 📊 Dashboard
-An Excel dashboard was created to visualize the analysis.
+An Excel dashboard was created to present the cleaned sales data and compare product performance between 2018 and 2019.
 ![Dashboard](Dashboard.png)

 The dashboard includes:

-- Key Performance Indicators (KPIs)
-- Sales comparison (2018 vs 2019)
+- Sales comparison by product
-- Revenue and growth insights

-This helps present the data in a clear and easy-to-understand way.
+- 2018 vs 2019 performance overview
+- Identification of products with sales decline or improvement
+- Basic visual insights to support inventory and purchasing decisions

+This dashboard helps turn raw sales data into clear business insights, making it easier to understand demand changes and support better stock planning.

 ---

-## 📅 Forecast (2019)
-Based on the analysis and proposed improvements, a **20% increase in sales** is expected for 2019.
+## 2019 Performance Insight

+After reviewing the 2018 and 2019 sales comparison, the analysis identified an estimated ~20% improvement in selected products, linked to better purchasing decisions and reduced waste.

 ---

 ## 📈 Business Impact
-- Reduced product waste to ~0% through improved demand forecasting
+- Significantly reduced product waste through improved purchasing decisions
 - Increased revenue by ~20% from 2018 to 2019
-- Additional growth observed during seasonal and tourism periods
+- Improved stock planning based on demand patterns

 ---